joshgerdes/jekyll-uno/_drafts/deploy-azure-naming-tool-into-an-azure-webapp-as-a-container.md

 ![Azure \[naming-tool\]](/uploads/azurenamingtoollogo.png "Azure [naming-tool]")

 This tool sitting in the [Microsoft/CloudAdoptionFramework](https://github.com/microsoft/CloudAdoptionFramework "Microsoft Cloud Adoption Framework for Azure") GitHub repository runs as a standalone Web _(.NET 6 Blazor application)_ application using stateless JSON files for its Configuration and offers users the ability to generate and customise their own [Microsoft Azure Naming convention](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming?WT.mc_id=AZ-MVP-5004796 "Define your naming convention") taking all the restrictions into account.
-Azure Naming Tool - also provides a Swagger API that can be used in your Infrastructure as Code deployments to generate the names of resources on the fly.
+In addition, Azure Naming Tool - also provides a Swagger API that can be used in your Infrastructure as Code deployments to generate the names of resources on the fly.

 ![Azure Naming Tool - Reference](/uploads/azurenamingtool_referencepage.png "Azure Naming Tool - Reference")